MALAWI BIRDING TOUR: DETAILED ITINERARY

-Along the river, we may flush a Black-crowned Night Heron and should see Hamerkop, Reed Cormorant and Hadada Ibis.
+Along the river, we should see Hamerkop, Black-crowned Night Heron, Reed Cormorant and Hadada Ibis.
 The skulking Tropical Boubou occurs in the riverine thickets, whilst overhanging branches and reeds hold a multitude of nesting Village and Southern Masked Weavers.
 In the treetops stunning Schalow’s Turaco utter their raucous cries and Red-eyed and Tambourine Doves chant monotonously while Blue Waxbill and the brightly coloured Red-throated Twinspot forage quietly on the ground and Hildebrandt’s Francolins call from the dense undergrowth.
 In the thicker tangles we should hear the strange noise made by the African Broadbill during its remarkable clockwork-toy-like display and we will try to get a good look at this amazing avian spectacle.

 Other species we may well find in this area include Brown-hooded Kingfisher, Cardinal Woodpecker, Black-throated Wattle-eye, Orange-breasted Bushshrike, Black-backed Puffback, Fork-tailed Drongo, African Paradise Flycatcher, Pied Crow, Dark-capped Bulbul, Yellow-breasted Apalis, Tawny-flanked Prinia, Grey-backed Camaroptera, Kurrichane Thrush, White-browed Robin-Chat, Spectacled Weaver and Variable, Olive, Scarlet-chested and Collared Sunbirds.

 Malawi: Day 4 Today we will drive south past Blantyre.
 We will visit a high inselberg where we stand a good chance of finding the restricted range Vincent’s Bunting (now relumped in Cape Bunting by the IOC, but treated as a full species by other authorities).
 Our journey then takes us down along the Mozambique border and not for the only time during this tour we will find ourselves divided between one country and another although here it will be somewhat strange to see signs in English on one side of the road and in Portuguese on the other!